 Will the Agency get new Board members?

-With five new divisions some of the current Board members may have to run for a single seat in a future election.
-Two of the five seats on the Board are up for election in 2020, Divisions 4 and 5.
+Two of the five seats on the Board were up for election in 2020, Divisions 4 and 5.
 The remaining three seats, Divisions 1, 2 and 3, will be up for election in 2022.
+As with every election, it is possible the Agency will have new board members.